PBarkema/PBarkema/README.md

 # Pieter Barkema

 **Research Scientist & Software Engineer | Statistical Computing & Cognitive Neuroimaging** *Research Scientist on Human and Machine Perception, and Computational Learning - developer of PCNportal.*
 ---

-## 👋 About Me
-I specialize in the intersection of **Cognitive Neuroscience**, **Artificial Intelligence** and **Software Engineering**.
-My work focuses on building high-performance analytical tools that can interrogate **human & machine intelligence** with Machine Learning concepts, Cognition Theory & Experiments.

----

 ## 🚀 Key Projects & Products